Ukrainian mathematician awarded prestigious Fields Medal

 The Fields Medal is awarded every four years to mathematicians under age 40.
 The recipients are normally announced at the International Congress of Mathematicians, which was originally due to be held in Russia this year but moved to Helsinki instead.

-“The ongoing barbaric war that Russia still continues to wage against Ukraine clearly shows that no other alternative was feasible," the president of the International Mathematical Union, Carlos E. Kenig, said.
+“The ongoing barbaric war that Russia still continues to wage against Ukraine clearly shows that no other alternative was feasible," said Carlos E. Kenig, the president of the International Mathematical Union.

+Viazovska recently dedicated one of her lectures to Yulia Zdanovksa, a young Ukrainian mathematician and computer scientist from Kharkiv. who was killed in a Russian missile attack.

+“When someone like her dies, it’s like the future dies," Viazovska said.
+“Right now, Ukrainians are giving the highest price for our beliefs and for our freedom.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.